 The Makalu Lite weighs 17.3 ounces per pair, which is heavier than most poles on the market.
 However, in the heavy-duty category, this pair is relatively light.
 Aluminum shafts and solid-feeling grip material made us think this pair would weigh more than it does.
 Although this pole is heavier than most trekking pole options, those looking for a durable pole to take to the ends of the earth will be pleasantly surprised by the Makalu's weight.

 Locking and Adjustability

 This pole is designed to be highly adjustable and to lock down securely.
 A three-section telescoping design allows plenty of adjustable length between two sections, up to 14 inches (35cm).
 This ties for the most adjustable length of any pole in our review.
 The lever locks snap down tightly and can be adjusted on the fly by hand, no tool needed.
 Simple and genius.

 For the burly performance that this pole delivers, the Makalu Lite is relatively inexpensive.
-You won't find a stronger or more one at a cheaper price.
-It isn't right for everyone, including the average day hiker, but for those who need a reliable workhorse for long journeys, this pole is a great value.
+You'll have a hard time finding a stronger or more durable pole at a cheaper price.
+It isn't right for everyone, including probably the average day hiker, but for those who need a reliable workhorse for long journeys, this pole is a great value.
 It is much cheaper than the other heavy-duty trekking poles in our review.

-The Leki Makalu Lite is designed to withstand the harshest treks and long-distance hikes on earth.
+The Leki Makalu Lite is designed to withstand the harshest treks and long-distance hikes you can find.
 We appreciate its durability, strength, and locking mechanisms for heavy-duty use.
 That said, it is overkill for the average day hiker.
 If you are headed to the ends of the earth, however, this is a good option.

 — Jeff Dobronyi